NicoloCavalli95horses/KMS-web-testing/content/02 Literature/papers/tabnabbing/NoTabNab. Protection against the “tabnabbing attack”.md

 Project:
   - SLR
 ---
 A Firefox plugin is developed to defend against tabnabbing.
-Short paper with no references
+Short paper
 ## Context

 A possible [[tabnabbing]] attack, works as following: